-We're often asked whether adding a TM next to a name makes a difference, if the name owner has decided not to file for a trademark?
+We're often asked whether adding a TM next to a name makes a difference, if the name owner has decided not to file for a trademark.

-If you decide to go through the trademark registration process and succeed, you’ll be able to replace the TM with the coveted circle-R, indicating that you now have a registered trademark.
-But even if you choose not to register, you will have claimed ownership of your name with the TM superscript, giving a clear hands-off signal to potential users of identical or similar names for identical or similar goods.
+If you do decide to go through the trademark registration process and succeed, you’ll be able to replace the TM with the coveted circle-R, indicating that you now have a registered trademark.
+But even if you choose not to register, you will have claimed ownership of your name with the TM superscript, giving a clear signal to potential users of identical or similar names for identical or similar goods.